Ancient proverb: “A man resembling a beached whale must travel a journey beginning with a single step.”

 When I saw the picture on the far left seconds after it was taken April 8, 2012, I knew a “first step” was needed.
 The next day—at 195 pounds—my journey began …

 Now at 152 pounds, I’m a happier guy.
-To learn more about my amazing It-Won’t-Sell-On-Oprah diet, as well as the extensive and expensive fitness regimen—health club memberships, DVD programs, best-selling books, and brightly colored spandex clothing!—that got me here, read this from last November: The Power of Simple.
+To learn more about my amazing It-Won’t-Sell-On-Oprah diet, as well as the extensive and expensive fitness regimen—health club memberships, best-selling books, and brightly colored spandex clothing!—that got me here, read this from last November: The Power of Simple.

 But the journey almost didn’t happen; the first step was almost never taken.